helenahagman/bay-lake-winery/README.md

 ## Why this project

 I built this page for my 5th project in the Code Institute course for the Diploma in Full Stack Software Development.
-I wanted to build a well designed website where the functionality for online phurchases of wine from the vineyard would be key and where the user and the owner of the site will get the information they need.
+I wanted to build a well designed website where the functionality for online phurchases of wine from the made-up family vineyard would be key.
 The project is base on the key elements of the course and the requirements for PP5.
-The idea of a small family owned vineyard comes from the lonely grapevine in my own backyard that produces large quantities of grapes each year and the winemaking that follows for my small family.
+The idea of a small family owned vineyard comes from the one and only grapevine in my own backyard that produces large quantities of grapes each year.
+We do make our own wine and the whole family is involved, from picking the grapes to the finished product.

 ## Strategy